MapAnything: Evaluating Monocular Metric Depth Models for 3D Urban Asset Localization: Experiments

-Road damages are usually at the bottom of images and closer to the camera than traffic signs.
-We annotated 527 damages across 112 images and used our Map Anything Module to estimate and compare their geo-coordinates to the true coordinates.
-Table \ref{tab:damages} shows that DepthAnything has the smallest deviation, followed by UniDepth.
-The distances between annotations and predictions were lower than for traffic signs, likely because road damages are closer to the camera, averaging 7.55 meters, supporting our findings that distance estimation is more accurate for nearer objects.
-UniDepth performs best for damages up to six meters, while DepthAnything is superior for distances over six meters.
+Road pavement damage typically appears at the bottom of the image frame and is situated closer to the camera than traffic signs.
+We annotated 527 instances of damage across 112 images.
+For the objects detected in these images, we used our Map Anything Framework to estimate their geo-coordinates and compared them with the ground-truth coordinates.

+Table \ref{tab:case_studies} (c) shows that DepthAnything yields the smallest deviation, followed by UniDepth.
+The localization errors were generally lower than those observed for traffic signs, likely because road pavement damage is closer to the camera, with an average distance of 7.55 meters.
+This supports our finding that distance estimation is more accurate for nearer objects.
+UniDepth performs best for damage located within six meters, while DepthAnything is superior for distances exceeding six meters.